hankliao87/blog/content/articles/deploy-model-on-android-device-using-tvm.rst

 #.
 The signed apk file will be
    ``./app/build/outputs/apk/release/tvmdemo-release.apk``

 #.
-Copy the apk file out from the Docker container.
+Copy the apk file from the Docker container.